AndiWu08/RA_project_RISCV/README.md

 ### Example Assembly Code

 the required example Code (and a few more) can be found in ./test/ and executed using mode 1
+note: execute prep08.txt before 08.txt to load an array into RAM

 ## Project Structure